 Baldwin House Community Collective

-Building permanent affordable housing and community center for working class Washingtonians in DC.
+Building permanent affordable housing and mutual aid hub for working class Washingtonians in DC.

-We are buying an apartment building to turn into affordable housing and a community center so that working class Washingtonians can stay in the place they call home.
+We are buying an apartment building to turn into affordable housing and a mutual aid hub so that working class Washingtonians can stay in the place they call home.

 In a small apartment building near Howard University, a familiar story is unfolding.
-While a group of Black, brown, and low-income tenants have been surviving compounding crises during the pandemic, the landlord hopes to sell the building for $2.5 million.The sale would push residents out and convert the building into expensive units.Tenants and organizers are mobilizing to create a different ending to the story.
+While a group of Black, brown, and low-income tenants have been surviving compounding crises during the pandemic, the landlord hopes to sell the building for $2.5 million.The sale would have pushed residents out and convert the building into expensive units.Tenants and organizers mobilized to create a different ending to the story.
 We are purchasing the building and establishing an affordable housing cooperative and mutual aid hub called Baldwin House.

 Our mission is to:

-This project will take a whole community to make possible.
+This project will take a whole community to make it possible.
 Will you join us?

 Hear our lead organizer and current tenant Natacia Knapper describe the vision for Baldwin House: